 Fixed & Sliding Secondary Glazing Consumer Guide

-Secondary glazing systems are available in a wide range of designs and styles.
+Secondary glazing systems are available in a wide range of designs and styles, fixed and sliding.
 Secondary glazing services are available in the form of fixed and sliding options with each style adding its own unique character to your home’s overall appearance.

 Benefits of Secondary Glazing

 - Effective noise reduction so you’re less disturbed by outside noise.

 - A superb choice for aged and listed buildings as it usually isn’t deemed to affect conservation guidelines.

 There is a wide selection of finishing colours to choose from for your secondary glazing.
 This includes brilliant white, silver and brown.
 It is also possible to accommodate specific requirements and manufacture it in a colour of your own choosing.

 The standard procedure for many manufacturers would be to have all items glazed with a flexible PVC gasket.